 - Exclusion - find the entry points used by both insects and spiders and seal or close these areas.

 There are a number of short-term solutions to spider infestations as well.
 Knocking down and removing webbing, or mechanically removing/killing the spiders should be sufficient.
-Vacuum the areas along baseboards, in corners and under and behind furniture.
+Vacuum the areas along baseboards, in corners, and under and behind furniture.
 Clean bookshelves periodically.
 If you're concerned that more spiders will show up (or hatch from an unseen egg sac), then you could resort to applying an insecticide along baseboards, in corners, and inside storage closets.
 Select a pesticide that is labeled for use against spiders indoors.
 Always read the insecticide label for complete instructions on how and where to use the product.
-Crawlspace are often attractive environments for spiders (but not necessarily the source of spiders entering your living area).
+Crawlspaces are often attractive environments for spiders (but not necessarily the source of spiders entering your living area).
 Treating your crawlspace is an option, but simply setting off foggers ("bug bombs") is not likely to be effective and can be hazardous particularly if you contaminate your heating / AC ventilation system.
 Crawlspace treatments, if needed, are often best left to pest control professionals.
-The availability of particular insecticides may change from year to year, so consult the latest edition of the North Carolina Agricultural Chemicals Manual or your local county Cooperative Extension office for advice on selecting insecticides.
+The availability of particular insecticides may change from year to year, so consult the latest edition of the North Carolina Agricultural Chemicals Manual or your local N.C.
+Cooperative Extension center for advice on selecting insecticides.

 Follow these suggestions to reduce the chances of being bitten:

 - Always check for spiders before sticking your bare hand(s) into dark corners or areas where you can't see your fingertips.